-Henry Stoliday/Stolliday (1841-????).
+Henry Stoliday / Stolliday (1841-????).

-My 3rd great uncle.
+My 2nd great grand-uncle.

 Henry was born in 1841 and baptised on 5 December that year at All Saints Church in Salhouse, Norfolk, to parents William Stoliday and Sarah Rose.